liwenqiu/Tencent-Hunyuan-Large/README.md

 ## Inference and Deployment

 HunyuanLLM uses TRT-LLM and vLLM for deployment.
-We are open sourcing the vLLM deployment (see Reasoning with vLLM), and the TRT-LLM deployment (see Reasoning with TRT-LLM) will be available in the near future.
+We are open sourcing the [vLLM-backend](https://github.com/quinnrong94/vllm/tree/dev_hunyuan) deployment (see Reasoning with vLLM), and the TRT-LLM deployment (see Reasoning with TRT-LLM) will be available in the near future.

 ## Using TRT-LLM for Inference